-The Schem ham-meforasch (tetragrammaton) is the divine synthesis of vibrations and can only be experienced.
+The Schem ham-meforasch (tetragrammaton), which is comparable to the Nada or Shabda, is the divine synthesis of all vibrations and can only be experienced.
 Creation can be expressed by certain vibrations.
 Combinations of letters like "ONG - NGA" stand for the good and the evil.
-There are others and similar vibrations and also names of god.
+There are others and similar vibrations and also other names of god.
 All that is the secret science of Quabbalah.

-The Schem (Tetragrammaton) is comparable with the greece Logos and the hinduist Shabda of the Ishvara -Tattwa (Omkara, Nada).
-On the buddhic plane is another impure pranava which is a viration of the maya - ethers.
+On the buddhic plane is another impure pranava which is a vibration of the maya - ethers, which are the basis of the Qlippoth.

-In the Mahabharata is a "Nâga" a snake oder a negative force, whose allegorical archenemy is the Garuda, often depicted with a serpent in his claws,
+In the Mahabharata is a "Nâga" a snake oder a negative underworldly force, whose allegorical arch-enemy is the eagle Garuda, often depicted with serpents in his claws.

 The order of the letters is also important.
 The Sepher Jezirah discusses accordingly all combinations of JHV to VHJ.

-Such linguistic considerations can only be applied on the ancient Hebrew language as well as on the ancient Sanskrit, the language of the gods.
+Such linguistic considerations can only be applied on the ancient Hebrew language as well as on the ancient Sanskrit.

-God created the world according to the Kabbalah by three counting principles.
+God created the worlds according to the Kabbalah by three counting principles.
 All science, therefore, ends at a certain limit where there are no more units.
 There is a world no longer comprehensible to reason, since it has no measure for the infinite and the unity.
 Among these are the mathematically comprehensible natural laws, which go beyond the well-known mathematics.
-The present man has not the intuitive intellect to descibe the upper worlds mathematically, which he does not even know and therefore can not model - but he would gladly conquer them.
+The present man has not the intuitive intellect to describe the upper worlds mathematically, which he does not even know and therefore can not model - but he would gladly conquer them - not for his sake.

 The Sepher Jezirah speaks of a graceful and merciful God "Jah Jahwe Zebaoth".
 The John Apocalypse describes god different: "No man could stand before the wrath of the Lamb, and of the one who sat upon the throne."